 Within our music curriculum a range of key concepts are covered including: learning and understanding musical elements and vocabulary which progresses across each phase; performing using a range of mediums and the opportunity to listen to and respond to performances across a range of musical periods and genres; improvising and composing music which allows children to create their own music, both individually and in groups.
 At St John Vianney’s music is celebrated and appreciated, both in the classroom, and in our wider learning.

-The breadth and depth of our music curriculum is shown by how each year group follows the ‘Music Express’ scheme of work.
+The breadth and depth of our music curriculum is shown by how each year group follows the ‘Charanga’ scheme of work.
 This helps our teachers to plan and deliver quality music curriculum lessons as well as assess their children against the national curriculum objectives.

 Each year, children’s musical skills are developed, revisited and embedded.